Cars queued at a Mallorca gas station beside a grounded passenger plane symbolizing fuel hikes and flight disruptions.

 In the early afternoon on the Passeig Mallorca, the seats in the café opposite the newsroom still warm from the morning sun, you hear buses squeal and the hum of the city: conversations are no longer just about the weather but about return flights and petrol prices.
 Hundreds of Balearic residents are currently stranded in countries around the Persian Gulf or in Asia.
 Estimates from the regional travel association speak of roughly 600 affected people; many were able to return in the first days, but a complete return does not appear likely in the short term.

 What is behind this?
-Flight routes are being diverted because of airspace closures, airlines in several cases invoke force majeure and refuse to cover additional costs.
+Flight routes are being diverted because of airspace closures, as in a recent drone refueling stop on Menorca, airlines in several cases invoke force majeure and refuse to cover additional costs.
 For individual travelers this can mean replacement connections that often cost several thousand euros — in one documented case the alternative offers were around €6,000 for two people.
 At the same time, oil and gas markets react sensitively: the strategic importance of the Strait of Hormuz makes prices twitch, and the petrol station association of the Balearics already reports an increase of around three cents per liter within a few days.

 The result is twofold: people who need help, and an island economy that, with rising fuel costs, becomes even more sensitive to price fluctuations.
 Economists argue about the extent: some see limited direct dependence of Europe on Gulf oil, others warn of imported inflation that also becomes noticeable in gastronomy and retail through higher transport costs.